yubozhao/kfserving/docs/samples/bentoml/README.md

 ```

 *Note: BentoML's REST interface is different than the Tensorflow V1 HTTP API that
 KFServing expects.
-Requests send directly to the prediction service and bypass the
+Requests will send directly to the prediction service and bypass the
 top-level InferenceService.*

 *Support for KFserving V2 prediction protocol with BentoML is coming soon.*